ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 In this case, if the AKU_FLUSH_AT_START property sets to 1, data synchronization from itself to other nodes will be performed.

 Note that if the replication information is not reset and remains, the XSN of the replication object has a value other than -1.
-Refer to the Cautions-4).
+Refer to the [Cautions 4](#cautions4).

 ![](media/Utilities/aku_p_start_aku_flush_at_start_1.png)